 Curly coats are what they sound like.
 Quite thick and curly.
 Poodles have curly coats, as do Portuguese Water Dogs (like Obama’s dog!).
 The curls lie close to the body and can be tangled easily if you don’t take the time to brush your dog thoroughly and often.
-Curly coat dogs do well with slicker brushes.
+Our experts note that curly coat dogs do well with slicker brushes.

 Remember when I said that dog coats have layers?
 Well, some lucky or unlucky pups have two layers of fur.
 Newfoundlands are a good example.
 They have the topcoat and an undercoat.
 The undercoat keeps them insulated in cold weather.
 That’s why you typically see undercoats with winter dog breeds.